trustgraph-ai/trustgraph/README.md

 ## 🔎 GraphRAG

-TrustGraph incorporates **TrustRAG**, an advanced RAG approach that leverages automatically constructed Knowledge Graphs to provide richer and more accurate context to LLMs.
-Instead of relying solely on unstructured text chunks, TrustRAG understands and utilizes the relationships *between* pieces of information.
+TrustGraph features an advanced GraphRAG approach that automatically constructs Knowledge Graphs with mapped Vector Embeddings to provide richer and more accurate context to LLMs for trustworthy agents.

 **How TrustGraph's GraphRAG Works:**